 Statins have become the mainstay of lipid-lowering therapy.
-Although statins in middle-aged and older adults appear to be relatively safe, long-term adverse effects of statins (e.g., risk of developing diabetes) started in younger adulthood and taken for decades have not been well studied.
+Although use of statins in middle-aged and older adults appears to be relatively safe, the long-term adverse effects of statin therapy (e.g., risk of developing diabetes) started in younger adulthood and lasting for decades have not been well studied.